-RESOLVED, that the stockholders of the Company approve, on an advisory basis, the compensation of the Company's Named Executive Officers set forth under "Executive Compensation," including the Summary Compensation Table and the related compensation tables and narratives in the Proxy Statement for the 2020 Annual Meeting of Stockholders.
+RESOLVED, that the stockholders of the Company approve, on an advisory basis, the compensation of the Company's Named Executive Officers set forth under "Executive Compensation," including the Summary Compensation Table and the related compensation tables and narratives in the Proxy Statement for the 2021 Annual Meeting of Stockholders.

 This vote is an advisory vote only and will not be binding on us, our Board or the Compensation Committee and will not be construed as overruling a decision by, or creating or implying any additional fiduciary duty for, the Board or the Compensation Committee.
-However, the Compensation Committee, which is responsible for designing and administering our executive compensation program, values the opinions expressed by stockholders in their vote on this proposal and will consider the outcome of the vote when making future compensation decisions for Named Executive
+However, the Compensation Committee, which is responsible for designing and administering our executive compensation program, values the opinions expressed by stockholders in their vote on this proposal and will consider the outcome of the vote when making future compensation decisions for Named Executive Officers.

-In addition, subject to the results of our stockholders' vote on the preferred frequency option for future advisory votes on executive compensation in Proposal 4 below, we expect to hold our next advisory vote to approve the compensation of our named executive officers at our 2021 annual meeting of stockholders.
+We expect to hold our next advisory vote to approve the compensation of our named executive officers at our 2022 annual meeting of stockholders.